cpoc-internal/rccl-install/README.md

-# RCCL-install and RCCL Test
+# AMD RCCL-install and RCCL Test

 please use root to install rccl